Can CBD Treat Anxiety, Chronic Pain and Stress? I Tried It To Find Out

 Dr. Richa Love is one of the more outspoken proponents of CBD.
 She’s the founder of CannU Educational Services, an online cannabis education platform.
 “Think of the receptors as locks,” she explains, “and think of cannabinoids as the keys.”
 (That’s the gist of the ECS, though CBD doesn’t technically go into the locks—it just activates them, prompting the body to produce even more of its own cannabinoids.)

 Love has been a family doctor for almost 20 years.
-About five years ago, she turned down an elderly patient who asked for a medical cannabis prescription to help ease the pain of her arthritis.
+About five years ago, she turned down an elderly patient who asked for a medical cannabis prescription to help relieve arthritis pain.
 “All my training and all my instincts were to think of it as drug-seeking behaviour,” Love says.
 “So she went to another source, and then I saw how her arthritis got significantly better.
 That was a humbling moment as a physician.”

 Love suffers from rheumatoid arthritis herself.
 About four years ago she had a flare-up that was so bad she was in constant pain, on multiple medications and walking with a cane.
 Her rheumatologist even suggested maybe it was time to pause—or end—her career.
 “I tried CBD oil, and it transformed me,” Love says.
 “So I started to look at it more seriously.”